sky-uk/mite/mite_finagle/README.md

 There are three parts to this implementation:
-1. General serialization utility classes, which are responsible for reading integers, bytestrings, dictionaries, etc from a stream of bytes according to the mux protocol, an.d serializing them back out again.
+1. General serialization utility classes, which are responsible for reading integers, bytestrings, dictionaries, etc from a stream of bytes according to the mux protocol, and serializing them back out again.
 2. The `Message` class (and associated metaclass) which implements the (de)serialization of complete mux messages